Preload (engineering): Testing preload

 It is also used in testing a specimen, for a process where the crosshead moves to load the specimen to a specified value before a test starts.
 Data is not captured during the preload segment.

 When tensile specimens are initially placed into testing grips, they can be subjected to small compressive forces.
 These forces can cause specimens to bend imperceptibly, causing inaccurate and inconsistent results.
 Establishing a small preload as a part of the test method eliminates those compressive forces on specimens and improves the repeatability of results.

+Soil preloading

+In civil engineering, soil preloading refers to the process of applying a compressive load to a soil or rock layer to consolidate it before starting construction.
+The applied vertical stress is necessary to deter uneven settlement due to the weight of structures built upon the soil.

 Applications

-Preload becomes very important for large mechanical and high performance system such as large Telescopes.
+Preload becomes very important for large mechanical and high performance system such as large telescopes.
 In the general sense, it refers to the internal application of stress to certain mechanical systems.
 By tensioning, preloading increases the natural frequency of a structure, avoiding resonance due to external disturbances.
 It also prevents buckling if stresses change depending on position in certain systems.
 In the particular case for bearings and fasteners, preload reduces or cancels backlash or dead zones.
 In addition, preload aids to limit applied loads to a system.